Environmental Health Sciences Research Center

 • Approach with preliminary data (if any)

 The sections of the EHSRC pilot grant application closely follow the NIH research grant application instructions.
-For guidance on what to include in the project narrative, summary, significance, innovation, and approach, please see this application guide.
+For guidance on what to include in the project narrative, significance, innovation, and approach, please see this application guide.

 2